Active boundary layers: Methods

 \subsection{\textbf{Imaging and image processing}}

 Images were acquired using a laser scanning confocal microscope Leica TCS SP2 AOBS with a $10\times$ objective at typical frame rate of 1 image per second.
 Background correction and kymograph computation were performed with the software ImageJ \cite{schneider12}.

 The local nematic director, $\bm{n}$, and nematic tensor, $\bm{Q}$, where computed using custom Matlab scripts as detailed by Ellis \emph{et al.} \cite{Ellis18}.
 In brief, the local alignment of the microtubules is inferred using coherence-enhanced diffusion filtering.
 Noise is first removed from the raw images by means of a Gaussian blur filter with standard deviation $\sigma$.
-The local "molecular director", $\bm{u}$, is obtained, at the pixel level, by finding the direction along which the fluorescence intensity is most homogeneous.
+The local molecular director, $\bm{u}$, is obtained, at the pixel level, by finding the direction along which the fluorescence intensity is most homogeneous.
 The resulting field $u(x,y)$ is subsequently smoothed by means of a Gaussian blur with standard deviation $\rho$, and used to obtain the local matrices $\bm{M} = \left< \bm{u}\otimes \bm{u}-\frac{1}{2}\mathbb{1}\right>_{\beta}$ using an ensemble average within a disk of radius $\beta$ pixels.
 These matrices are finally diagonalized choosing, at each pixel, the eigenvector $\bm{n}$, with the largest eigenvalue, $S$, which will be the nematic director field and order parameter, respectively, and from which the tensor order parameter is computed as $\bm{Q}=S\left<\bm{n}\otimes\bm{n}-\frac{1}{2}\mathbb{1}\right>$.
 The three filtering parameters are manually adjusted by visual inspection of the resulting director field.
 For the current experiments, we find that typical optimal values are $\sigma = 0.5$px, $\rho = 15$px, and $\beta = 5.5$px.
-Finally, the local active stress is computed as $\bm{f} \sim \bm{\nabla}\cdot\bm{Q}$.